Singapore–Taiwan relations: Early history

-With the surrender of Japan after the war and following the Chinese Civil War, China broke into 2 separate entities, specifically the People's Republic of China and Taiwan (or the Republic of China), where surviving KMT forces retreated after losing the war against the Chinese communists; Singapore returned to British rule.
+The island of Taiwan was known to the Europeans as Formosa.
+In 1662, Koxinga (Zheng Chenggong), a Ming loyalist, expelled the Dutch and established the first Han Chinese regime in Taiwan.
+Qing dynasty annexed Taiwan in 1684 after Ming loyalists surrendered to the Qing.
+In 1895, Qing ceded the island of Taiwan to the Japan for the defeat in the First Sino-Japanese War.
+While Taiwan was under Japanese rule, the Republic of China was founded on mainland China in 1912, overthrowing the Qing dynasty.
+After World War II, Japan surrendered Taiwan to the Republic of China.
+In 1949, the Kuomintang-led government of the Republic of China lost in the Chinese Civil War and retreated to Taiwan.

+Singapore was under British colonial rule until it attained self-government in 1959.
+During the colonial period, the ROC maintained official representation in Singapore through its consulate-general.
+Following the establishment of the People's Republic of China (PRC) in 1949, the United Kingdom recognised the PRC as the government of China on 6 January 1950.
+The ROC subsequently terminated its official diplomatic representation in Singapore.

+The ROC later re-established an unofficial presence in Singapore on 6 March 1969 with the establishment of the "Trade Mission of the Republic of China" which was renamed as the Taipei Representative Office in Singapore after Singapore establish ties with the PRC on 8 August 1990.
+The Taipei Representative Office serves as the de facto diplomatic mission of Taiwan in Singapore.

 1965–2010

 When Singapore became independent in 1965 from Malaysia, it continued in recognising the Republic of China (ROC) as the legitimate government of China.
-Culturally, the ROC and Singapore have similarly large populations of ethnic Chinese who have ancestral origins from Fujian, Guangdong and Hainan provinces.

-In the 1970s, the People's Republic of China (PRC) and Singapore began unofficial relations, although Singapore continued to recognise the ROC as the "China".
+In the 1970s, the People's Republic of China (PRC) and Singapore began unofficial relations, although Singapore continued to recognise the ROC as the legitimate China.
 Since the independence of Singapore and the establishment of Kuomintang (KMT) rule over the island of Taiwan, the Singapore Armed Forces (SAF) adopted military training bases in Taiwan from 1975 that included combined arms exercises involving infantry, artillery, and armoured units.
 The then Prime Minister of Singapore Lee Kuan Yew also appointed military personnel in logistics training.

-On 3 October 1990, Singapore revised diplomatic relations from the Republic of China to the People's Republic of China.
+On 3 October 1990, Singapore revised diplomatic relations from ROC to PRC.
 The relationship between Singapore and the PRC has since improved significantly although good relations with the ROC are still maintained.

 In 2009, the Singapore Trade Office in Taipei was honoured for its role in developing close economic ties between the two sides.
 Taiwan is Singapore's ninth largest trading partner, with bilateral trade topping S$35 billion in 2008.